mupfdev/Rifts/README.md

 # Rifts: Promise of Power

-A toolchain to build a DRM- and copy-protection-free version of Rifts:
+A toolchain designed to build a DRM- and copy-protection-free version of
-Promise of Power for the Nokia N-Gage.
+Rifts: Promise of Power for the Nokia N-Gage.

 ## Status

 The project has not yet been completed.
 At the moment it is not yet possible to compile a working version of Rifts.

 ## Compiling